Today I talked to a client who’s been having what, in OrgasmLand, we call climax. Meaning he’s been having all kinds of stuff “happening to him.”

 So after he told me the whole story, we worked on one muscle – one piece of money magic that I come back to over and over and over.

-It is also the process of coming back to reality when there’s “stuff” happening.
+It is also the process of coming back to reality when there’s “stuff” happening that’s hugely emotional.
 Or too much stuff happening.
 Or any time you don’t feel like yourself.
 It’s the practice I encourage my students to use before every Sacred Money Date and before making financial decisions.

 Process: Take a deep breath.
 Stop whatever else you’re doing.
 Find a safe place to close your eyes (sometimes a quick trip to the bathroom is just the ticket).
 Take 3 deep breaths.